developerscontinusys/multitenant/README.md

 MultiTenant also offers a TenantContract, triggers Laravel events, and throws a TenantNotResolvedException and TenantDatabaseNameEmptyExcepion, so you can easily add in custom functionality and tweak it for your needs.

 Laravel MultiTenant was forked from @thinksaydo, who modified the original Tenantable project by @leemason.
 All of the main code is due to them.
-The different in this project is that it allows for a database per tenant, compared to a single database with table prefixes.
+The difference in this project is that it allows for a database per tenant, compared to a single database with table prefixes.
 This allows for a more managed approach in some cases.

 MultiTenant relies on your ENV and Database config and stores just the conneciton name in the table and only allows one subdomain and